Election Day 2012: Live from America’s Couch

 11:15pm–Is Wolf Blitzer married?
 Was he ever able to hang onto his climax long enough to impregnate his wife?

 11:08pm–So, here’s the weird thing about South Carolina.
 Laurens County Sheriff RIcky Chastain (a guy I always liked during my time covering him) sort lost it in the last few years.
 He had an affair.
 He knocked up his mistress.
 He convinced her to have an abortion.
 He maintains he is pro-life.
 He drove his mistress to the abortion clinic (in his county-owned vehicle).
-He settled a sexual harassment suit for $35,000.
+After she contacted a sexual harassment lawyer, he settled the suit for $35,000.
 At the time, he said, “What is my opinion on the use of the county vehicle to drive her to Charlotte?
 It certainly is not one of the smartest decisions I have made but it is one of those that I must live with.
 There is no criminal violation for the use of the vehicle.
 I am regularly in the vehicle due to being called to situations that may exist throughout the county 24/7.”

 He was just re-elected.